 Haliburton Forest offers 2 and 3 bedroom accommodations at Base Camp, as well as open loft log cabins or tent/trailer campsites.
 You can reserve these online at www.haliburtonforest.com, or by calling the Main Office at 1-800-631-2198.
-Reserve your spot early, as these accommodations typically fill up quickly.
+Reserve your spot early, as these accommodations fill up quickly.

 In addition to the above options, during the race group camping will be available at Base Camp for the price of \$18/per person, per night.
-This fee is payable alongside the entry fee, at the time of registration.
+This fee is payable alongside the entry fee, at the time of registration or at the main office between 8 am - 5 pm on Friday, Saturday or Sunday.
 Any racers who do not sleep in their tent/trailer Saturday night, but leave their tent/trailer set up, will still be required to pay for that night.